malis-course/malis-course.github.io/_pages/project.md

 * The technical quality of the work: Does the technical content makes sense?
 Is the proposed work interesting and reasonable?
 Is your work proposing novel insight on the problem?
 * Significance: Is the chosen problem a "real" and interesting one? or is it just a toy problem?
 Could this work be useful and have an impact?
-* The novelty of the work: Doe sthe project applies a common technique to a well-studied problem, or are any of these relatively unexplored?
+* The novelty of the work: Doe the project applies a common technique to a well-studied problem, or are any of these relatively unexplored?

 In order to highlight these components, it is important you present a discussion regarding the learnings from the development of your method, and summarizing how your work compares to existing approaches.